Address : Station Terrace, Hucknall, Nottingham, NG15 7TQ.

 Real ale is the star of the show with anything between 12 and 20 handpulls dispensing across a twin-fronted island bar that sits between the public and lounge areas.
 There’s a wide range of its parent company’s offerings plus an increasingly confident range of ales from other independent brewers – often in the form of a tap takeover.
 There’s also plenty of whisky, gin and lager on offer to keep everyone happy.
 The food is of excellent quality when you can get it.

 An absence of TVs and fruit machines make for a relaxed conversational atmosphere, punctuated only by slightly iffy soft-rock power ballads and occasional comic scenes of confrontation amongst the impressive canine contingent ,who are afforded the privilege of their own house beer!

 Music?
 Occasional live music at weekends in the lounge – if you’re lucky this may feature the guitarist from Spiritualized!
 Otherwise, an ‘eclectic mix’ of indie hits and soft-rock anthems.

 Food?
 A light lunch menu Monday to Saturday plus traditional Sunday roast.
 Evenings feature a choice of classic pub fare or the pizza menu.
 A pie night adds to the mix on Mondays.
-It’s all good quality, though on a recent visit the service wasn’t great.

 People?
 Dedicated drinkers gravitate to the bar area via the main entrance at the flatiron corner of the building.
 Others opt for the lounge entrance at the side There’s a friendly mix of punters throughout.